tpetricek/teaching/software-engineering-classes/git-introduction/instructions.md

 Next, we will extend the chat bot to be able to talk about tea and biscuits.
 We will do this in a branch separate from `master`.

-1. Create a new branch that is a copy of `master` using `git branch -c tea` (`tea` is the name of the new branch, you can pick anything you want).
+1. Create a new branch that is a copy of `master` using `git branch tea` (`tea` is the name of the new branch, you can pick anything you want).

 2. Switch to the new branch using `git checkout tea` and then review the